sergiomt/centorion/README.md

 	`https://github.com/sergiomt/centorion/archive/master.zip`

+6. **Optional** (but it is cumbersome to change later).
+The base box define not only the operating system but also other parameters like initial disk space and swap file size.
+The minimal box has 15Gb disk space and 1.2Gb of swap.
+These figures are insufficient for certain applications like Oracle.
+Therefore, it is convenient to replace the default base box with another one larger.
+This is achieved by changing the **vs.vm.box_url** property in `Vagrantfile`.
+See the [base boxes section](#how-to-rebuild-the-base-box) for more information.

-6. Optional (you can do this later).
+7. **Optional** (you can do this later).
 If you are going to install a graphical user interface then edit Vagrantfile and set [vb.gui = true](https://www.vagrantup.com/docs/virtualbox/configuration.html).

-7. Optional (you can do this later).
+8. **Optional** (you can do this later).
 If you are going to use an SSH key then copy then SSH key (id_dsa or id_rsa) authorized for your Git repository at vagrant-setup/.ssh/

-8. Optional.
+9. **Optional**.
 Edit `setup.sh` file and set what applications will be installed by default by changing `INSTALLED_APPS`.

-9. Open a command prompt at the directory of this README file and type:
+10. Open a command prompt at the directory of this README file and type:

 	`vagrant up CentOrion`